jcostello-sgs/vertigo-instructions/faq.md

 Using the supplied battery, expect run time of around 3 hours.
 For this reason, it's best to power down Vertigo when you're not using it.

+## Using Vertigo

+### When I power up Vertigo, all 4 LEDs flash once per second.
+Nothing else
+works ###

+This is the low battery warning.
+Please [charge Vertigo](usage.md).

+### When I power up Vertigo, LED1 and LED4 flash fast alternately. ###

+This is the error sequence, it means something is preventing Vertigo from starting normally.
+Please check the troubleshooting section [here](usage.md).